 PCA skin are widely believed to be the gold standard of medical peel.
 They are recognised in leading medical journals for their progressive not aggressive approach.

 The PCA peel contains mandelic acid, which is excellent for treating pigmentation issues, and lactic acid, which is a natural moisturising factor in the skin.

-Instead of exfoliating deeper into the skin to get enhanced resurfacing there is an optional retinoid booster which will provide additional resurfacing.
+Instead of exfoliating deeper into the skin, there is an optional retinoid booster which will provide additional resurfacing.
 The retinoid booster provides all the same benefits as the penetrative peels without the damage.
-It also helps to repair skin barrier, calm skin, stimulate collagen production and is also an antioxidant.
+It also helps to repair the skin’s barrier, calm skin, stimulate collagen production, and is also an antioxidant.

-With patented OmniSome technology the retinoid booster is released into your skin over a ten hour period.
+With patented OmniSome technology the retinoid booster releases into your skin over a ten hour period.
 After the peel, you’re repairing skin for at least 10 hours after.

 The downtime for the PCA peel is also only 2-4 days.